When Bousfield localizations and homotopy idempotent functors meet again: Applications

-Let $\mathsf{Top}$ be the category of compactly generated weak Hausdorff spaces.
-It carries three different closed monoidal model structures as discussed in \cite[Chapter 17]{may_more_2012}: \begin{itemize} \item the Hurewicz model structure $\mathsf{Top}_{\text{h}}$, \item the Quillen model structure $\mathsf{Top}_{\text{q}}$, \item the mixed model structure $\mathsf{Top}_{\text{m}}$. \end{itemize} It is well known that the left Bousfield localization at any set of maps $\Srect$ of $\mathsf{Top}_{\text{q}}$ exists, but the same question remains open for $\mathsf{Top}_{\text{h}}$ and $\mathsf{Top}_{\text{m}}$ (see \cite[Remark 17.5.7]{may_more_2012}).
-Our insight is that if such localizations of $\mathsf{Top}_{\text{h}}$ or $\mathsf{Top}_{\text{m}}$ exist as model categories in general may be a hard question , but showing that they exist as semimodel categories is pretty immediate with the results in this work.
-In fact, we address this question for both models in two ways which depend on the chosen derived mapping space which is going to detect $\Srect$-local objects (see Section \ref{sect_LocalizatorsFromSmallData}).
+Let $\mathsf{Top}$ be the category of compactly generated weak Hausdorff (cgwh) spaces.
+It carries three closed monoidal model structures as discussed in \cite[Chapter 17]{may_more_2012}: (1) the Hurewicz model structure $\mathsf{Top}_{\text{h}}$, (2) the Quillen model structure $\mathsf{Top}_{\text{q}}$, (3) the mixed model structure $\mathsf{Top}_{\text{m}}$.\footnote{Some brief comments.
+The Hurewicz model structure is also called Str\o m model structure.
+The existence of mixed model structures is discussed in \cite[Section 17.3]{may_more_2012} together with their properties.
+As pointed out by D.White, May-Ponto work with compactly generated (cg) spaces in \cite{may_more_2012} and we have chosen cgwh spaces instead.
+This difference creates no problems since both choices yield nice closed symmetric monoidal categories of spaces compatible with Hurewicz and Quillen model structures on them.}

-Let us consider $\mathsf{Top}_{\text{h}}$ to lead our argumentation.
-As a cartesian closed model category, it is equipped with a Quillen bifunctor (the usual mapping space)
+It is well known that the left Bousfield localization at any set of maps $\Srect$ of $\mathsf{Top}_{\text{q}}$ exists, but the same question remains open for $\mathsf{Top}_{\text{h}}$ and $\mathsf{Top}_{\text{m}}$ (see \cite[Remark 17.5.7]{may_more_2012}).
+Our insight is that if such localizations of $\mathsf{Top}_{\text{h}}$ or $\mathsf{Top}_{\text{m}}$ exist as model categories in general may be a hard question , but showing that they exist as semimodel categories follows by the results in this work.
+In fact, we address this question for both model structures in two ways which depend on the chosen mapping space which is going to detect $\Srect$-local objects (see Section \ref{sect_LocalizatorsFromSmallData}).